 Add all your wet ingredients directly to the mixing bowl.
 Then mix until combined!

-The muffin batter should be a little thicker than regular pancake batter, which you can see in Image 4 below.
+The lemon muffin batter should be a little thicker than regular pancake batter, which you can see in Image 4 below.

 Dividing the muffin batter and baking